-- Age: As women get older, the likelihood of uterine cancer increases.
+- Age: As you get older, your likelihood of developing uterine cancer increases.
 Most uterine cancers occur after age 50.

 - Family history: Some parents pass on genetic mutations (changes) for hereditary nonpolyposis colorectal cancer (HNPCC).
 This inherited condition raises the risk for a range of cancers, including endometrial cancer.